Lincoln High School 2019-2020 Policies

 - Students may be suspended from school upon receiving any referral dependent upon the nature of the disciplinary referral.

 - Students will be suspended from school upon receiving a 3rd disciplinary referral in a Track.
 All class time missed due to a suspension from school will need to be made up as outlined in the attendance policy.

-- LHS is a closed campus with the exception of lunch break.
-Students may be suspended for leaving during the school day without parent permission or checking out in the main office.
+- LHS is a closed campus with the exception of the lunch break.
+Students may be suspended for leaving during the school day without parent permission and checking out in the main office.

 - Texting during class is not allowed.